GrafDuckula/CS6300-Team/GroupProject/Design-Team/design-description.md

 b.
 Be able to either save the job offer details or cancel.
 c.
 Be able to (1) enter another offer, (2) return to the main menu, or (3) compare the offer (if they saved it) with the current job details (if present).

-    > when entering job offers, the new interface will use "JobManager" call "addJobOffer()" to edit the details of offer. "saveJob()".
+    > When entering job offers, the new interface will use "JobManager" and call "addJobOffer()" to edit the details of offer. "saveJob()".
 Save or cancel will return to the main menu.
-Calling "addJob()" again can help implement enter another offer.
+Calling "addJobOffer()" again can help implement enter another offer.
 If saved, the job can compare with current job through the class "JobComparision", the saved job will be the attribute "compareJob" and implement the function "compareJobs(currentJob, compareJob)", and the comparision will use setting and weights attributes in class JobComparison for comparing.

 4. When adjusting the comparison settings, the user can assign integer weights to:
 a.
 Yearly salary